phpstan/phpstan/website/src/config-reference.md

 }
 ```

 By setting `reportPossiblyNonexistentConstantArrayOffset` to `true` this will be reported as an error.
+This option has effect on [rule level](/user-guide/rule-levels) 7 and up.

 ### `reportAlwaysTrueInLastCondition`